 Calm is an app that offers guided meditation, and it can help with bringing peace and joy to your daily life, helping one to overcome negative thoughts and practice stress relief.
-It’s even suitable for people who are unfamiliar with meditation, as it's designed for beginners.
+It’s even suitable for people who are unfamiliar with meditation, as it’s designed for beginners.
 Basic courses on meditation are available for free.
 Advanced meditation guides are available, but these have subscription fees.
 This app is ideal for people that are experiencing anxiety, depression, and stress or are looking for career success by achieving mindfulness.
 Calm is available on both Android and iOS devices and there is a free version.

 Sanvello offers clinically validated techniques and support to help with the relief of anxiety and depression symptoms.
 It’s available on the App Store and Google Play.

-Breathe2Relax is an app that's specifically designed for stress management.
+Breathe2Relax is an app that’s specifically designed for stress management.
 The app teaches therapeutic breathing exercises and helps you practice self care.
 It is available for both Android and iOS devices.